John-smith-889/Shiny-migrations-europe-bubblechart/README.md

 # Shiny-migrations-europe-bubblechart

 Running application in R/RStudio.
-Install paryicular packages: "shiny" and "magritts" if needed.
+Install particular packages: "shiny" and "magritts" if needed.
 Copy and run this code in R or RStudio:

 if (!require(devtools))